Welcome to the Nursery

 If you would like to visit us we would love to show you around.
 Please contact the school office on 01502 723137 or by email to email@example.com to make an appointment.
 We look forward to meeting you and your child.

-Admission into our Nursery
+Admission into the Nursery

 Children are eligible to be admitted to Southwold Nursery at the beginning of the term following their 3rd birthday.
 They are entitled to 15 hours of free provision with some parents able to claim 30 hours provision, subject to their income and circumstances.
 To check your eligibility please visit the government's website at www.childcarechoices.gov.uk for further information or call their helpline on 0300 123 4097.